urasinskipawel/Production-Management-App/README.md

 Currently, the application is at the stage of a working prototype that can be used.
 I am gradually implementing improvements and fixing bugs.

 The first improvement I'm going to implement is the ability to assign multiple tasks to one worker.
 It will allow planning work more dynamically.
-I'm also goint to improve application error handling, which will simplify program maintenance
+I'm also going to improve application error handling, which will simplify program maintenance

 I am open to contact, suggestions and cooperation.
 If you have any ideas or encounter a problem, please email me at: uraspawel@gmail.com